aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 ## **Add Column In Text Frame**
-Aspose.Slides for Java provides the [ColumnCount](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ITextFrameFormat#setColumnCount-int-) property (from the [ITextFrameFormat](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ITextFrameFormat) interface) that allows you to add columns in text frames.
+title: Aspose.Slides for Android via Java provides the [ColumnCount](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ITextFrameFormat#setColumnCount-int-) property (from the [ITextFrameFormat](https://reference.aspose.com/slides/androidjava/com.aspose.slides/ITextFrameFormat) interface) that allows you to add columns in text frames.
 Through this property, you can specify your preferred number of columns in a text frame.

 This Java code shows you how to add a column inside a text frame: